saifullah3396/datadings/doc/source/index.rst

 :py:class:`DirectoryReader <datadings.reader.directory.DirectoryReader>`,
 it will only read with a leisurely pace of about 500 samples/s.
 Reading the whole training set takes about 40 minutes.
+This is not fast enough for modern GPUs.

 Once converted into the datadings format, you can easily saturate 10G ethernet reading well over 20000 samples/s using the :py:class:`MsgpackReader <datadings.reader.msgpack.MsgpackReader>`.

-It also takes over 7 seconds to start reading from the directory tree, whereas is takes less than 0.7 seconds to start reading from msgpack files.
+It also takes several seconds to start reading from the directory tree, whereas reading from msgpack files is almost instant.
 This makes debugging a breeze.
 Check out the :ref:`file format description<file-format>` description if you want to know how this is achieved.